Pooja P. Advani, MBBS, MD

 Professor, Chief, and Executive Vice Chair for Research, Department of Medicine, UCLA Medical Center, Santa Monica, CA

-Joseph A. Sparano, MD, FACP Professor, Cancer Clinical Therapeutics, Icahn School of Medicine at Mount Sinai, New York, NY
+MD Professor in Clinical Cancer Therapeutics, Deputy Director, Tisch Cancer Institute, Chief, Division of Hematology/Oncology, Icahn School of Medicine at Mt.
+Sinai, New York, NY

 Joyce O’Shaughnessy, MD